pwittchen/interview-questions/java-developer.md

 - How does `HashMap` works?
 - Describe shortcuts: JNI, JNDI, JAAS
 - Describe differences between `Filter` and `Servlet`
+- Does `LocalDateTime` have information about time zone?
+If not, then how to define time zone?

 **Spring**
 - What bean scopes do we have?